 2] Run the Indexing Troubleshooter

-When you click on it, Windows will start the troubleshooter to fix any Search & indexing issue on Windows 10.
+When you click on it, Windows will start the troubleshooter to fix any Search & indexing issue.

 Overall, Enhanced Search mode makes more sense, especially with the availability of option to exclude folders.
 I can make sure my privacy is in place, and I can still find what is on my computer.